 Knocked a glass of red wine onto your gorgeous new carpet?
 Returned home to see that your pet pooch has left an unwelcome present while you were away?
 The living room is often the setting for some of the most frustrating and agonisingly messy accidents that occur in the home.
-Considering it can be the hub of the home, it’s no surprise that at some point, someone knocks over their glass, drops their plate of food, or just squishes their muddy shoes into your gorgeous new carpet.
-It might even be you!
-That fact is that accidents will always happen – all you can do is to be prepared for when the time eventually comes.
+Considering it can be the hub of the home, it’s no surprise that things like this might happen – all you can do is to be prepared for when the time eventually comes.
 That means having a top-notch carpet cleaner on hand to save the day.
 But which carpet cleaners are best-prepared to help you out?